Innovation Scholar Award Programs

 the opportunity to benefit from technology funding and Innovation Team consultation

 and support toward a proposed Innovation project.
-This year's Scholars will present
+Scholars will present their ideas

-their ideas at the Online Learning Innovation Summit (OLIS) on February 3, 2017.
+at the Online Learning Innovation Summit (OLIS) in February 2018.

 Three Ways to be an Innovation Scholar